Mattia Gennari

 Mattia Gennari (born 18 December 1991) is an Italian professional footballer who plays as a centre back for Pistoiese.

 Club career

 Born in Città di Castello, Gennari started his career in Serie D club Sansepolcro.

-In 2018 he returned to Vis Pesaro.
-After four season in Vis Pesaro, on 25 August 2021 he left the club.
+In 2018, he returned to Vis Pesaro.
+After four seasons in Vis Pesaro, on 25 August 2021, he left the club.
 Gennari played 112 matches and was the captain.

 On 31 January 2022, he signed with Montevarchi on Serie C.